Jet Age Aviation: Cold War Development - Enhanced Edition

 Britain's geography favoured point‑defence interceptors with rapid climb and limited endurance (Lightning).
 The U.S. and Canada built continental shields (F‑102/F‑106, BOMARC) with heavier radars and longer legs.
 France's Mirage III showed that a multirole supersonic fighter could satisfy export and national needs simultaneously.
 Each solution optimised for threat, terrain, and budget.

-Insert image here: Lightning F.6 alongside a Soviet Bear reconnaissance aircraft, North Sea intercept, illustrating deterrence.
+Insert image here: A photograph showing Lightning F.6 alongside a Soviet Bear reconnaissance aircraft during a North Sea intercept, illustrating Cold War deterrence and the point-defence interceptor role

-Insert image here: Lightning F.6 alongside a Soviet Bear reconnaissance aircraft, North Sea intercept, illustrating deterrence.
+Insert image here: A photograph showing Lightning F.6 alongside a Soviet Bear reconnaissance aircraft during a North Sea intercept, illustrating Cold War deterrence and the point-defence interceptor role

 Cold War theatre: intercept photographs were diplomacy by other means.